 - Family Medicine Office-Based Problems

 - Weekly Seminar – A two to three hour session of protected teaching time for residents coordinated by Family Medicine faculty.
-Topics focus on community medicine, human behavior, mental health, common primary case conditions, and procedures common to family medicine.
+Topics focus on community medicine, human behavior, mental health, common primary care conditions, and procedures common to family medicine.

 - Evidence-Based Medicine